cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-retrieve.md

 A parallel retrieve cursor has an associated position, which is used by `RETRIEVE`.
 The cursor position can be before the first row of the query result, on any particular row of the result, or after the last row of the result.

 > **Note**
-> Because Greenplum Database does not support scrollable cursors, the `RETRIEVE` command moves a parallel retrieve cursor only forward in position.
+> Because Cloudberry Database does not support scrollable cursors, the `RETRIEVE` command moves a parallel retrieve cursor only forward in position.

 When it is created, a parallel retrieve cursor is positioned before the first row.
 After retrieving some rows, the cursor is positioned on the row most recently retrieved.